apache/nuttx/configs/stm3210e-eval/README.txt

     This configuration builds a trivial bring-up binary.
 It is useful only because it words with the RIDE7 IDE and R-Link debugger.

+  usbserial:
+    This configuration directory exercises the USB serial class driver at examples/usbserial.
+See examples/README.txt for
+    more information.